DarssiniRamesh/ModernRepo/Readme.md

 - Password: postgres
 - Database: postgres_demo

+# Note: No references to db_visualizer or cd into ModernRepo/DB/db_visualizer exist.
+The DB setup is designed for minimal, production-grade Postgres only.

 **3. Run the app**

 Type the following command from the root directory of the project to run it -